 As baby boomers and even Gen Xers age and retire, the Millennial generation continues to enter the workforce.
 As such the e-learning and safety training communities have developed the new training format of "microlearning" to appeal to the tech savy generation.
-Microlearning offers a more efficient and simplistic way to train employees, improve workplace safety, and better accommodate a changing workforce.
+Microlearning offers a more efficient and simplistic way to manage and delivery employee training, improve workplace safety, and better accommodate a changing workforce.

 What is Microlearning?

-Microlearning may take various forms, but course developers typically design courses in rich media formats, with video designed for easy access via smartphones being the most common.
+Microlearning may take various forms, but course developers typically design courses in rich media formats, with training videos being effective for easy access via smartphones being the most common.
 Courses include learner interaction, such as a brief quiz or follow-up discussion with an instructor, and provide reference documents and other outside items as additional resources.

 How Can Microlearning Be Implemented for Safety Training?